vikram-vst/AtpacTrial/README.md

 # AtpacTrial
+POC
 Atpac Order management and Warehouse management
+Built on Ofbiz 17 as base